macchiato-dev/ristretto/prosemirror-custom-schema.md

-import {undo, redo, history} from "prosemirror-history" import {keymap} from "prosemirror-keymap" import {baseKeymap} from "prosemirror-commands" import {Schema, DOMParser, Slice, Fragment} from "prosemirror-model" import {addListNodes} from "prosemirror-schema-list" import {exampleSetup} from "prosemirror-example-setup"
+import {undo, redo, history} from "prosemirror-history" import {keymap} from "prosemirror-keymap" import {baseKeymap} from "prosemirror-commands" import {Schema, Node, Slice, Fragment} from "prosemirror-model" import {addListNodes} from "prosemirror-schema-list" import {exampleSetup} from "prosemirror-example-setup"